Skip to content

 Insurance claim guide

-Fremont homeowners filing hail damage insurance claims typically face deductibles of 1-2% of their home's insured value under Nebraska's percentage-based deductible structure.
-For a $194,400 home with a 2% deductible, the out-of-pocket cost would be $3,888 before insurance coverage begins.
-Wind and hail deductibles in Nebraska are commonly structured as either flat dollar amounts ranging from $500 to $2,500 or percentage-based deductibles that have become more prevalent in hail-prone areas.
+Fremont homeowners filing hail damage claims typically face deductibles of 1–2% of their home's insured value.
+For a home valued at $194,400, a 2% deductible means $3,888 out-of-pocket before insurance coverage begins.
+Nebraska uses both flat dollar deductibles ranging from $500 to $2,500 and percentage-based deductibles that have become more common in central Nebraska areas like Dodge County.

 Full 10-step claim guide for Fremont